 What Lyn says about WordPlay

-Nearly three years ago I had my first encounter with Maureen Ryan Griffin at the John C. Campbell Folk School.
+Nearly six years ago I had my first encounter with Maureen Ryan Griffin at the John C. Campbell Folk School.
 After a week-long class with her, I was thrilled to be selected for a profile in her Word-zine, and I wrote the following as part of my Writing Success Story.

 All that is necessary to break the spell of inertia and frustration is this: Act as if it were impossible to fail. ~Dorothea Brande